Ildaron/ironbci/README.md

 ####  ADS1299 and STM32F407VE
 1. Reprasorium structures, How it Works
+2. h2 id="a1"> Reprasorium structures, How it Works</h2>
-2. General pin information about ADS1299 signals
+3. General pin information about ADS1299 signals
-3. Configuration of control registers
+4. Configuration of control registers
-4. Description of code ADS_1299.c
+5. Description of code ADS_1299.c
-5. STM32 programming
+6. STM32 programming
-6. Signal processing, GUI
+7. Signal processing, GUI
-7. Citation
+8. Citation
-8. Contacts
+9. Contacts

 ####  1. Reprasorium structures, How it Works
 Files